 A dental crown is a custom-made restoration that is bonded to an existing tooth.
-Although our teeth contain strong hard surfaces made of enamel, sometimes their strength can be damaged by loss of sound tooth from decay, chipping or cracking.
+Although our teeth contain hard structure of enamel, sometimes it can be damaged by loss of sound tooth from decay, chipping or cracking.

 Benefits of Dental Crowns